Trump is impeached, again, with the country even more at war over his presidency

-Over the nearly six-year span encompassing Trump’s entry into politics and the life of his presidency, the country has been changed dramatically but never as much as in the time between the two impeachment votes.
+Over the nearly six-year span encompassing Trump’s entry into politics and the life of his presidency, the country has been changed dramatically, but never as much as in the time between the two impeachment votes.
 When Trump’s term ends, he will leave behind a country not just divided and in disrepair but one that has been seeded with combustible obstacles in the path of President-elect Joe Biden.

 There will be no clean break from one administration to another.
 The effects of Trump’s presidency will spill over into the early days — and perhaps longer — of Biden’s administration, from a Senate impeachment trial to threats of violence and unrest that have shown no real sign of easing since last week’s attack on the Capitol by an armed mob inspired by the president himself.